 Jesus as Son of Man/Son of God—truly human and truly divine—is known only in the resurrection.

-As you read, do this: ponder Mark’s Jesus and ask yourself two questions:
+So as you read Mark’s Gospel and ponder Mark’s Jesus, ask yourself two questions:

 1) “What does this Jesus show me about who God is?”